 The update process creates a new library for each connected volume that contains Final Cut Pro X projects and events, then creates an Updated Projects event in each of those new libraries.
 All of the projects from your Project Library are collected in these Updated Projects events, which appear at the top of the list of events for each new library in the Libraries list.

-As a result, if you kept your projects and events on separate volumes, they will appear in separate libraries, but you can copy or move clips, projects, or entire events between libraries and hard disks.
-If you have projects and events that are either hidden or not at the root level of your connected volumes, update them manually.
+If you kept your projects and events on separate volumes, they will appear in separate libraries – but you can copy or move clips, projects, or entire events between libraries and hard disks.
+If you have projects and events that are either hidden or not at the top level of your connected volumes, you can update them manually.